Our space in Hochelaga (3535 Rouen) becomes a pickup point only, open from Tuesday to Saturday from 12pm to 5pm.

 - Mix well so that the salt is completely dissolved *

 * Instead of adding the salt directly to the container, mix it separately.
-To do this, take about 10% of the water that covers the turkey in a container.
+To do this, take about 10% of the water covering the turkey in a container.
 Heat it and add the salt.
 Stir until completely dissolved and pour the mixture into the container where your turkey is.

 The duration of your brining period depends on the weight of your turkey.
-Generally, you count 1 hour per pound of meat.
-In most cases, 24 hours of brining is more than sufficient.
-However, be careful not to exceed this time.
+Generally, count 1 hour per pound of meat.
+In most cases, 24 hours of brining is more than enough.
+But be careful not to exceed this time.
 It could make your meat less tender and too salty.

 Important: Before brining your turkey, always make sure it hasn't already been brined.
-In fact, many vacuum-packed industrial turkeys have gone through this process before packaging.
+Indeed, many industrial turkeys sold vacuum-packed have undergone this process before packaging.

-Brining is not just for turkey!
-Also brine your grain-fed chickens, pork tenderloins, and more.
+Brining isn't just for turkey!
+Also brine your grain-fed chickens, pork loins, and more.